Empowering Student Athletes: The Partnership Between Athlete Assessments and Global Sports & Events

 A Passion for Sport and Athlete Development

-she explains.
 This early exposure to the broader world of sports business fuelled her passion for athlete development, eventually leading her to GSE, where she now plays a pivotal role in shaping the organization’s strategic vision.

-“Our sweet spot, what makes us unique, is the layering in of student-athlete development on top of the work that we do,”
+“Our sweet spot, what makes us unique, is the layering in of student-athlete development on top of the work that we do.”

-Aligning Missions: Athlete Assessments & GSE
+Aligning Missions: Athlete Assessments and Global Sports & Events

 The partnership between Athlete Assessments and GSE was a natural fit, built on shared values of athlete development and personal growth.
 Athlete Assessments’ Business Specialist, Rebekah Box, highlights the alignment between the two organizations.